intel/dffml/docs/arch/alice/discussion/0037/index.md

 We are writing a tutorial for an open source project on how we build an AI to work on the open source project as if she were a remote developer.
 Bit of a self fulfilling prophecy, but who doesn't love an infinite loop now and again.
 These are the draft plans: https://github.com/intel/dffml/discussions/1369#discussioncomment-2603280

 Essentially we are going to be using web3 (DID, DWN), KCP (kubernetes API server), provenance and attestation, and automl with feature engineering for a distributed data, analysis, control loop.
+We'll grow contributors into mentors, and mentors into maintainers, and Alice will grow along with us.

 ## Initial Gitter Announcement